arun-custom/eBay-NodeJS-Intro-2-Day/day_1/README.md

 ## Request Exercise
 - Create a new Node app using `npm init`.
-- Set up EJS as your templating engine.
+- Set up Handlebars as your templating engine.
 - Make a request out to facebook.com and place the response body inside a template.
 Hint: Think about which template syntax to use for this.

 ## Using JSON